In This Section:

 A wide variety of fields can lead to public service careers: traditional fields such as education, economics, or public policy as well as less obvious ones such as engineering, environmental management, or agriculture.
 However, some priority is given to candidates proposing to enroll in graduate programs specifically oriented to careers in public service such as public administration, public health, government, or education and human resource development.

-In early February nominees submit the final version of their applications.
+In late January nominees submit the final version of their applications.

 Selection decisions (both on-campus and at the national level) are based on the following criteria: